purpleteam-labs/purpleteam-logger/README.md

 ### `init(options)`

+Creates and returns a configured logger.
+If one already exists, it will be returned without creating another.

 * `options`: Configuration object for the logger instance
   * `level`: Can be one of the [`syslog` levels](https://github.com/winstonjs/winston#logging-levels): `'emerg'`, `'alert'`, `'crit'`, `'error'`, `'warning'`, `'notice'`, `'info'`, `'debug'`
+  * `transports`: An array of strings of any of the names of transport constructors.
+You can specify multiple transports in the `transports` array.
+These can be any combination of the `winston` [core transports](https://github.com/winstonjs/winston/blob/master/docs/transports.md#built-in-to-winston), and/or the custom transports (Any transport inside the [`src/transports/` directory](https://github.com/binarymist/purpleteam-logger/tree/master/src/transports) will be automatically available for selection) [`SignaleTransport`](https://github.com/binarymist/purpleteam-logger/blob/master/src/transports/signale-transport.js).

 ### `logger()`